-Alghazanth’s first official release was a 4-tracker demo which was recorded at their rehearsal place in late 1996.
-Another demo as well as a promotional tape followed it the next year and the latter of these two landed them a record deal with Finnish Woodcut Records.
+Alghazanth’s first demo was released in late 1996 and the following year brought with it another demo as well as a promotional tape, latter of which landed them a deal with Finnish Woodcut Records.